paulafortuna/IP-M_abusive_models_generalize/README.md

 This repository aims at putting together all the projects used to support the paper:

+*How Well Do Hate Speech, Toxicity, Abusive and Offensive Language Classification Models Generalize Across Datasets?*
+(Accepted at the IP&M journal and the official reference to be added soon)

 In this work we test the generalization of models trained with abusive and harms related datasets.
 As this was a very complex set of experiments with different phases, here we organize different repositories.